panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Omitting parenthesis

-You can omit the parentheses that wrap the arrow function parameters when it has *only one parameter*.
+> If the arrow function has one parameter, the parentheses around this paremeter can be omitted.

 ```javascript
 param => { ... };
 ```

 For example, the `greet` function has only one parameter `who`.
-That's good, because you can omit the parentheses around `(who)`:
+That's good, because you can omit the parentheses the one parameter:

 ```javascript
 const greet = who => {